linebender/linebender.github.io/content/blog/2024-06-15-rustnl-2024-unconference.md

 +++
-title = "Report on the RustNL 2024 Unconference" authors = ["Olivier Faure"] date = "2024-06-12 18:00:00"
+title = "Report on the RustNL 2024 Unconference" authors = ["Olivier Faure"]
 +++

 On May 7 and 8, 2024, folks from the Linebender team went to [the RustNL conference](https://2024.rustnl.org/) in Delft.
-We listened to talks, Raph gave one, Rik Arends did the "hot reloading my entire editor live" thing that makes every other Rust GUI developer jealous, it was an all-around good time.
+We listened to [some Rust-related talks]((https://www.youtube.com/playlist?list=PL8Q1w7Ff68DBZZbJt3ie5MUoJV5v2HeA7)), Raph [gave one on Xilem](https://www.youtube.com/watch?v=OvfNipIcRiQ&list=PL8Q1w7Ff68DBZZbJt3ie5MUoJV5v2HeA7&index=15), Rik Arends did the "hot-reload my entire editor live" thing that makes every other Rust GUI developer jealous, it was an all-around great time.

-(Videos for individual talks aren't up yet, but there are livestream recordings of [Day 1](https://www.youtube.com/watch?v=XLefuzE-ABU) and [Day 2](https://www.youtube.com/watch?v=521NfGf7AR0) on Youtube.)

 After RustNL, though, another less-documented event called [The Unconference](https://2024.rustnl.org/unconf/).
 It was from roughly the same organizers and took place in the same city, but the format was fairly different.

-The Unconference wasn't livestreamed, and I haven't found any public discussion of it, so I thought I'd take the time to describe a bit of what was going.
+The Unconference wasn't livestreamed, and I haven't found any public discussion of it, so I thought I'd take the time to describe a bit of what was going on.

 ## The format

-The "Unconference" was two days of loosely-structured chats between members of various Rust project teams where people talked about ecosystem collaboration, complained to Lang Team members that their favourite feature wasn't implemented yet, [went to pester everyone else about variadic generics](https://poignardazur.github.io/2024/05/25/report-on-rustnl-variadics/), and other good fun.
+The "Unconference" was two days of loosely structured chats between members of various Rust project teams where people talked about ecosystem collaboration, complained to lang team members that their favorite feature wasn't implemented yet, [went to pester everyone else about variadic generics](https://poignardazur.github.io/2024/05/25/report-on-rustnl-variadics/), and other good fun.

 Attendees were split into three teams: